Categories vs. groupoids via generalised Mal'tsev properties: The varietal case

+In fact, this result is valid in regular categories, as shown in~\cite{JRVdL1}.
+Also the following result is known~\cite{CR}:

 \begin{proposition} For a finitary quasivariety $\V$, the following are equivalent: \begin{enumerate} \item in $\V$, every internal preorder is an equivalence relation; \item $\V$ is $n$-permutable for some $n$. \end{enumerate} \end{proposition} \begin{proof} By Proposition~\ref{Proposition-n-Permutable}, if Condition (2) holds then for every reflexive relation~$R$ in $\V$ we have that $R^{-1}\subset R^{n-1}$.
-Now if $R$ is transitive then $R^{n-1}\subset R$, so that $R^{-1}\subset R$, which means that $R$ is symmetric.
+Now if $R$ is transitive then ${R^{n-1}\subset R}$, so that $R^{-1}\subset R$, which means that $R$ is symmetric.

 To prove the converse, suppose that every internal preorder in $\V$ is an equivalence relation.
-As above, let $A$ be the free algebra on the set $\{x,z\}$ and let~$R$ be the reflexive relation on $A$ consisting of all couples
+Let $A$ be the free algebra on the set $\{x,z\}$ and let~$R$ be the reflexive relation on $A$ consisting of all pairs

 for $w$ a ternary term.
-Again, the couple $(x,z)$ is in~$R$.
-By assumption, the transitive closure~$\overline{R}$ of~$R$ is also symmetric, hence contains the couple $(z,x)$.
+Then the pair $(x,z)$ is in~$R$.
+By assumption, the transitive closure~$\overline{R}$ of~$R$ is also symmetric, hence contains the pair $(z,x)$.
 This means that $(z,x)$ may be expressed through a chain of finite length in~$R$.
 More precisely, there exists a natural number $n$ and ternary terms $w_{1}$, \dots, $w_{n-1}$ such that

 By Proposition~\ref{Proposition-n-Permutable} this means that $\V$ is $n$-permutable. \end{proof}